ProdataSQL/FinancialModelling/README.md

 Welcome to our updated sample site for Financial Modelling with Power BI.

+This repos contains some of out widely adopted design patterns for Enterprise Financial Modelling in PowerBI

+You can either download content here or cloen the repos and link it to a Workspace in Power BI.
+If you have a large/complex project and want help with the modelling you can also contact as at (finance@prodata.ie)

 ## Contents

 - **Sample Power BI PBIP with P&L, BS and CF**